Describe a unique animal you've encountered.: IELTS Speaking Cue Card

 Follow up questions

-What do you think makes the smooth-coated otter unique compared to other animals?
+What do you think makes the smooth-coated otter unique?

-How did you feel when you first saw the smooth-coated otter?
+How did you feel when you saw the otter in the wild?

 Band 6-7